Mahmoud217TR/grad-project/README.md

 ## Dealing with the Projects

--To run the project on local server on your device use the command: `php artisan serve`
+- To run the project on local server on your device use the command: `php artisan serve`

--To apply the changes of js and css files: `npm run dev`
+- To apply the changes of js and css files: `npm run dev`

--To pull the new changes **ALWAYS DO IT BEFORE ANY COMMITS**: `git pull`
+- To pull the new changes **ALWAYS DO IT BEFORE ANY COMMITS**: `git pull`

+- To destroy and rebuild database:`php artisan migrate:fresh`

+- To seed database: `php artisan db:seed`

+## New Artisan Commands were added:

+- `php artisan db_stat`: displays the objects in database

+- `php artisan db_users`: displays the users types in database